6 Best Homeowners Insurance Companies in Minnesota 2023

 Location

-Your home’s location plays a role in determining your cost; for example, homes that are close to water or far from the closest firehouse are more expensive to insure.
+Your home’s location plays a role in determining your cost; for example, homes close to water or far from the closest firehouse are more expensive to insure.

 The same logic applies if you live in an area with a high crime rate.